 SQL Server 2005+ includes a new SQL Server Profiler event, the Blocked Process report.
 This event helps identify blocking issues and provides relevant information to solve these issues.
-In SQL Diagnostic Manager, you can take advantage of this feature by setting the blocked process threshold value according to your needs.
+In SQLdm, users can take advantage of this feature by setting the Blocked Process Threshold value according to their needs.
 To access the Blocked Process Threshold option, enable Capture Blocking (SQL 2005+) in the Activity Monitor window.
-Note that when this option is enabled, the blocked process threshold value is automatically set to 5 (seconds) but can be modified as desired.
+Note that when this option is enabled, the Blocked Process Threshold value is automatically set to 30 (seconds) but can be modified as desired.

-Since collecting information about blocked processes in SQL server is resource-intensive, IDERA recommends to set the blocked process threshold value to at least 5 (seconds) or your deadlock monitor runs constantly.
-For more information on this topic, see the Microsoft document In crease or Disable Blocked Process Threshold.
+Since collecting information about blocked processes in SQL server is resource-intensive, Idera recommends to set the blocked process threshold value to at least 5 (seconds) or your deadlock monitor runs constantly.
+For more information on this topic, see the Microsoft document Increase or Disable Blocked Process Threshold.

-Modifying the Activity Monitor's blocked process threshold automatically changes the blocked process threshold value in your monitored SQL Server instance.
+Modifying the Activity Monitor Blocked Process threshold automatically changes the Blocked Process threshold value in your monitored SQL Server instance.